Decks and Ramps

 Building Permit applications for decks / ramps must include:

-• One (1) easily-readable paper copy and one (1) legible PDF copy (if available) of plans that are 11” x 17” or smaller.
-If the deck has a roof then the plans must be signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).
+• If the deck/ramp has a roof then include one (1) legible PDF copy of plans that are 8.5 x 11" or smaller, signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).

-• Total Project value (i.e., final project costs including all material and labour).
+• Total Project value (i.e., the value of the project including all material and labour).

 • Permit Fees in accordance with the MWPD’s Fee Structure By-Law prior to permit issuance.

-When building a sunroom or adding a hot tub on an existing deck, MWPD requires a letter from a Manitoba Licensed Professional Engineer stating that the current structure is sufficient to support the new installation, or indicating any alterations that must be made in order to ensure compliance with Manitoba Building Code.
+When building a sunroom or adding a hot tub, gazebo, or pergola on an existing deck, MWPD requires a letter from a Manitoba Licensed Professional Engineer stating that the current structure is sufficient to support the new installation, or indicating any alterations that must be made in order to ensure compliance with Manitoba Building Code.

 Electrical Permits are obtained through Manitoba Hydro.